Upload Data

 7. If you want to manually modify the data in the data block, convert the data block into an Embedded Table.
 See Enter Data for more information.

-8. Press the ‘Save’ button save in the toolbar to save the Data Worksheet.
+8. Press the ‘Save’ button Save in the toolbar to save the Data Worksheet.